The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.

 The Catholic Student Association (CaSA) is a Christian organization which caters to the needs of Catholic & Christian students at Bard College.
 In addition to organizing transportation to and from Church on a weekly basis and having weekly prayer and rosary (a Catholic form of meditation) meetings, CaSA organizes celebrations for Christian holidays for all members of the campus to partake in, regardless of religious affiliation.
 CaSA provides a nuturing and inclusive space for all members of the Catholic faith and other Christian faiths to grow closer to God on campus.

-• The mission of the Muslim Student Organization is to provide for the religious needs of Muslims in and around Bard College.
-Likewise, we aim to introduce and educate the broader community about Al-Islam.
-Consequently, anyone interested or harboring relevant curiosities are warmly welcome to join.
-The MSO encourages interaction between different religious groups in hopes of developing understanding and minimizing misconceptions.
+• The mission of the Muslim Student Organization is to provide for the religious needs of Muslims Students in and around Bard College.
+Likewise, we aim to introduce and educate the broader community about Islam.
+Consequently, anyone interested or harboring relevant curiosities are warmly welcomed to join.
+MSO encourages interaction between different religious groups in hopes of developing understanding and minimizing misconceptions.

 Within the Bard Student Government, the Central Assembly is made up of: the Speaker of the Student Body, the chairs of the Student Life, Fiscal, Education Policies, Socially Responsible Investment & Multicultural Diversity committees, the Peer Review & Student Judiciary Board chairs as well and the Treasurer, Assistant Treasurer, and Archivist.
 Each member of the Central Assembly works to serve the student body in each of their respective branches around student life, communications conduct, and fiscal spending.
 Each member of the Central Assembly holds weekly office hours and attends meetings to aid in assessing the campus climate, discussing curricular concerns within the College, and simply supporting the student body as holistically as possible.